 New York City is made up of five boroughs: the Bronx, Brooklyn, Manhattan, Queens and Staten Island.
 Each one has enough attractions—and enough personality—to be a city all its own.
 Learn more about them with this guide.

 Jane Jacobs would be proud.
 The High Line is a rare case of concerned citizens, City officials and developers working together on an urban-renewal project that satisfies all parties involved.
 The elevated park, built on a railway trestle that had been abandoned for 30 years, is a sliver of green that looks out onto the stark landscape of Manhattan's west side.
 Designed by landscape-architecture firm James Corner Field Operations and the architects at Diller Scofidio & Renfro, the renovation mimics the way nature had begun to overtake the park before it was saved from demolition by two friends who lived in the neighborhood.
-Section 2 of the High Line opened to the public on June 8, 2011; the new portion adds 10 blocks north of its original West 20th Street border.
-The High Line now runs from Gansevoort Street north to West 30th Street, between Tenth and Eleventh Avenues.
+Section 2 of the High Line opened to the public on June 8, 2011, adding 10 blocks north of its original West 20th Street border.
+September 21, 2014 marks the opening of the third and northernmost section of the park, the High Line at the Rail Yards.
+With this third addition, the High Line now runs from Gansevoort Street north to West 34th Street, between Tenth and Twelfth Avenues.